armada-ths/old.armada.nu/content/recruitment.md

 <p><b id='sustainability-color'>Marketing & Communication</b>: The key to a successful project is great communication, both internally and externally.
 People need to know about Armada, our events and activities as well as the benefits of attending the fair.
 A successful Marketing & Communication team is key to a successful THS Armada.</p>

 <p><b id='sustainability-color'>IT</b>: In a digital era, the digitisation process is one of the core pillars of THS Armada.
 Turning creative ideas from all groups into reality enhances the Armada experience for all members, visitors and exhibitors.
 Our very own AIS lets companies and students sign up for Armada and our website is the home for all important information about Armada.
-The IT team makes all this possible. </p>
+The IT team makes all this possible! </p>

 <Recruitment/>